MasterIsuru/dynamic-validation-app/README.md

   - Equal **( == )**
 - Users can check above mentioned comparison with another date.
 - mui date string is considered as the input.
 So users cannot change the date format in the form.
+- Users can add multiple conditions with multiple validation rules.
+Eg - Date should be greater than 08/01/2023 and date should be 08/10/2023.
+- Users can perform date range operation with multiple validation rules.
+Eg - Date should be greater than 08/01/2023 and date should be less than 08/10/2023.
+(08/01/2023 - 08/10/2023 range)